 • Finally, we need to return to the depot at the end of the day in order to lock up for the night with the Class 09 (45 mins).

-I’ve played through three of the scenarios, done the tutorials, played around in free play, and done a few ‘Services’ so far – I’m really enjoying this DLC.
+I’ve played through three of the scenarios, completed the tutorials, played around in free play, and done a few ‘Services’ so far – I’m really enjoying this DLC.
 I’m just eagerly awaiting the developers to bring a Manchester to London pack to Train Sim World.
 So far, all of the routes have been down south in the UK.
 If they can get the license off Virgin to do that route then I’ll be very happy.

 I just wanted to put this comparison in here for you to see how much work the developers put into these tracks and how much detail is there, even if you don’t notice it.
 The image on the left is in-game as I was driving from one point to another and I passed some caravans on the left-hand side with a few cars in the middle of them.
 The image on the right is google maps at approximately the same spot – as you can see, on the left of the track is a caravan park with a car park down the middle of them!
-Now, I’m not saying the entire line is modelled 1:1 off real life, as I didn’t check it all, but that was a random point which I passed that I decided to take a screenshot of and look it up.
+Now, I’m not saying the entire line is modelled 1:1 off real life, as I didn’t check it all, but that was a random point that I passed that I decided to take a screenshot of and look it up.

-This is why I love their original Train Simulator game on PC as well, it has a lot of routes which are very authentic as well as replicas of all of the major train stations throughout the UK.
+This is why I love their original Train Simulator game on PC as well, it has a lot of routes that are very authentic as well as replicas of all of the major train stations throughout the UK.
 Anyone can put together a quick train game and pretend it’s authentic just because they drew out the same shape the track is in real life, not everyone will put in this much care to also decorate the outside of the track with real-life objects.

 At the current price point, £19.99, I would say that train enthusiasts, those who want about 5-10 hours more content, and those who like this particular route are going to be the main target audience.
 As I stated earlier, if Train Sim World starts to churn out DLCs as fast as they do in the original PC game, I don’t really expect everyone to purchase every piece which appears on the store.
 However, if you look at the DLC in terms of value for money, and take away the fact I love these types of games and can literally sink hours into them just messing around, it is a little expensive when you can pick up a full 20-40 hour game for less than one piece of DLC.

 So, it’s all up to you as to if you should pick this up or not.
-As stated above, the two new locomotives look incredibly authentic and operate differently to the ones in the base game, the new track is just over an hour long if you go from the first stop to the last one and follow the speed limits, there are a load of new scenarios and ‘Services’ to participate in, and a bunch of new collectables to find.
+As stated above, the two new locomotives look incredibly authentic and operate differently to the ones in the base game, the new track is just over an hour-long if you go from the first stop to the last one and follow the speed limits, there are a load of new scenarios and ‘Services’ to participate in, and a bunch of new collectables to find.
 As you’re getting around 1/3 of the original content in the base game, I would have prefered a price point of around £11.99 – £14.99, but I’m sure enthusiasts will spend countless hours purely in the free play mode, never mind the pre-designed missions.

 Also, on a side note, in terms of technical issues – the developers seem to have resolved a lot of the issues I had with the base game such as extreme pop in, the loss of using the right stick and a few minor bugs.
 There is still some pop-in, as you’re travelling at up to 60mph in a vast open plain, but it’s not as bad as it once was.